chenyuhan1997/MMFF-NET/README.md

 test.py  ----Testing code
 model.py ----You can modify the network structure
 ```
+## We provide two pre-trained models that you can also train on your own
 ## Supplementary Note
 ```
 This is my own code for my first post, and the overall code is not perfect.